 L04 Chinese 487 Independent Work for Senior Honors

 This course is taken in the spring semester.
-Prerequisites: senior standing, eligibility for honors, and permission of the department.
+Prerequisite: senior standing, eligibility for Honors, and permission of the Department.

 Credit 3 units.

 L04 Chinese 489 Topics in Modern Chinese Literature

 A topics course on modern Chinese literature; topics vary by semester.
 Prerequisite: junior level or above or permission of instructor.